 A Transformative Indigenous Model to Replace Youth Incarceration

-The Opportunity Youth Action Hawaiʻi hui is dedicated to replacing youth incarceration with Indigenous knowledge, values, and practices that empowers communities, trains youth healers, and drives resources to support community-driven and culturally-grounded pu’uhonua, sanctuaries of healing, for opportunity youth.
+The Opportunity Youth Action Hawaiʻi hui and our State partners are dedicated to replacing youth incarceration with Indigenous knowledge, values, and practices that empowers communities, trains youth healers, and drives resources to support community-driven and culturally-grounded pu’uhonua, sanctuaries of healing, for opportunity youth.

 In the Hawaiian language, Kawailoa translates to the long waters, here referring to the abundant and healing properties of water that feed the soul and nourish wellbeing.
-The OYAH hui channels these abundant waters of healing to grow a more racially just world where Indigenous youth and families are thriving in healthy, equitable, and culturally rich communities.
+At Kawailoa Youth and Family Wellness Center, we channel the abundant waters of healing to grow a more racially just world where Indigenous youth and families are thriving in healthy, equitable, and culturally rich communities.

 Our Partners

-The Opportunity Youth Action Hawaiʻi hui is a unique collaboration of state and nonprofit agencies at the Kawailoa Youth and Family Wellness Center, reflecting a central campus as a pu’uhonua, or place of peace, safety, and healing for Hawai’i’s most vulnerable youth and young adults.
+The Opportunity Youth Action Hawaiʻi hui is a unique collaboration of nonprofit agencies working closely with State agencies at the Kawailoa Youth and Family Wellness Center, reflecting a central campus as a pu’uhonua, or place of peace, safety, and healing for Hawaiʻi’s most vulnerable youth and young adults.

-The partners of OYAH formally organized in 2020 and share a common vision of transforming the practice of punitive incarceration with an effective system of restorative, culturally grounded, community-based prevention programs rooted in Indigenous knowledge systems and cultural practices where Hawai’i’s youth learn to become healers in their own lives, in their families, and their communities.
+The partners at Kawailoa formally organized in 2020 and share a common vision of transforming the practice of punitive incarceration with an effective system of restorative, culturally grounded, community-based prevention programs rooted in Indigenous knowledge systems and cultural practices where Hawai’i’s youth learn to become healers in their own lives, in their families, and their communities.

 Our ecosystem of partners creates a constellation of expertise and resources that build the Kawailoa campus’s culturally-grounded therapeutic system of services by establishing the cultural piko (anchor), weaving the partners together in an ‘aha (cord of strength), redesigning institutional connections, and establishing a hālau (school for collaborative) learning and sharing.